FOOD AND DRINK IN TUDOR ENGLAND

 Rich people liked to show off their gold and silver plate.
 The middle classes would have dishes and bowls made of pewter.
 The poor made do with wooden plates and bowls.
 There were no forks in Tudor times.
 People ate with knives and their fingers or with spoons.
 Rich Tudors had silver or pewter spoons.
 The poor used wooden ones.

 People in Tudor times made much of their own food.
 A farmers wife cured bacon and salted meat to preserve it.
 She baked bread and brewed beer.
 She also made pickles and conserves and preserved vegetables.
 Many prosperous farms kept bees for honey.

-In the 16th century it was not safe to drink water so for ordinary people drinking ale or beer was essential.
+In Tudor times it was not safe to drink water so for ordinary people drinking ale or beer was essential.
 Young children drank milk but only the poorest people drank water.

 Ale was still the main drink of ordinary people in the early 16th century but beer gradually became more common and by the end of the century it had replaced ale.
 Tudor housewives were expected to brew their own beer although it was also sold commercially.

 Cider and perry were common in certain parts of England in the 16th century.
 However in the 17th century cider making reached a peak.

 Wine was still the drink of the wealthy as it had to be imported.
 Wine was still imported from France and Germany but an increasing amount was imported from Spain and Portugal.
 Sweet wine was still imported from the Eastern Mediterranean.
 In the 16th century wine was often flavored with spices.